groq/mlagility/docs/tools_user_guide.md

   - Benchmark all scripts which can be found at the current working directory.
 - `benchit models/*/*.py`
   - Benchmark the entire corpora of MLAgility models.
+- `benchit *.onnx`
+  - Benchmark all ONNX files which can be found at the current working directory.

 > See the [Benchmark Multiple Scripts tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md#benchmark-multiple-scripts) for a detailed example.